mapbox/mapbox-gl-native/platform/macos/docs/guides/Info.plist Keys.md

 The name of the font family to use for client-side text rendering of CJK ideographs.

-Currently only used for CJK glyphs.
-Changing this at run time is not currently supported.
-By default, client-side rendering is enabled for CJK glyphs using Apple system default font.

-Set `MGLIdeographicFontFamilyName` in your containing app's Info.plist to a string value for using your specific local font which will be available at run time, e.g. "PingFang TC", another appropriate built-in font, or a font provided by your application.
+Set MGLIdeographicFontFamilyName in your containing application's Info.plist to font family name(s) that will be available at run time, such as “PingFang TC” or “Marker Felt”.
+This plist key accepts:

-Note that if a non-existent font is specified, iOS will fall back to using Helvetica which is likely not to include support for the glyphs needed to render maps in your application.
+A string value of a single font family name.

-Set `MGLIdeographicFontFamilyName` in your containing app's Info.plist to a array of font family names.
-Once the front ones are unavaiable, it will fallback to others until using default system font.
+An array of font family names.
+Fonts will be used in the defined order, eventually falling back to default system font if none are available.

-Set `MGLIdeographicFontFamilyName` to a Boolean value `NO` for using your custom remote font.
+A boolean value NO to disable client-side rendering of CJK glyphs — remote fonts specified in your style will be used instead.

 ## MGLCollisionBehaviorPre4_0